Fire breaks out at Tappoo Warehouse

-A major fire broke out at the Tappoo Warehouse along Carpenters Street, Raiwai in Suva.
+A major fire broke out at the Tappoo Warehouse along Carpenters Street, Raiwai in Suva last night.

 An eye-witness who wishes to remain anonymous says the fire started at around 11:30pm from a section of the warehouse.